 Nowadays people are naturally sleeping less and unfortunately getting less quality sleep as well.

-Obvious factors like work-related stress, working night shifts, travelling especially long distances and stimulants such as caffeine and alcohol can impact the quality of sleep that you have.
+Obvious factors like work-related stress, working night shifts, travelling especially long distances and stimulants like caffeine and alcohol can affect the quality of sleep that you have.

 Other things to consider when going through a period of bad sleep are:

 Blue light and light, in general, could be seen as the main external factor that impacts sleep.
 Regular light can trick our internal clock into thinking it’s still daytime and so delays our sleep pattern.

-With smartphones and tablets being a constant in our lives these days, spending time on them at night also has a knock-on effect as it can reset our internal clocks from thinking it’s night and thus effecting getting and staying asleep.
+With smartphones and tablets being a constant in our lives these days, spending time on them at night also has a knock-on effect as it can reset our internal clocks from thinking it’s night and thus affecting getting and staying asleep.

 Anxiety, stress, and depression are common factors that affect sleep, they can delay falling asleep.
 And when you do fall asleep, they can keep you in a light stage or REM stage making it a restful sleep.

 What you eat and drink can have an impact on your sleep along with the timing of it too.

 Stimulants like coffee and sugar can assist with delaying sleep cycles and actually decreases the quality of sleep.

 Alcohol although usually used as a sleep aid also results in a decreased quality of sleep.

-Eating a large meal before heading to bed can result in a disrupted sleep as well, so try eating two to three hours beforehand instead.
+Eating a large meal before heading to bed can result in disrupted sleep as well, so try eating two to three hours beforehand instead.

 Some conditions like chronic pain, liver disease, and medicines that you might be taking come also result in decreased quality of sleep.

 How to improve your sleep